 Something like a palletizing robot will make certain parts of the process go exponentially faster.

 Additionally, when workers are given more control over their individual tasks they also become more involved in continuous improvement opportunities for the plant.

 Cellular flow is a lean manufacturing process focused on improving work processes through design.
 It focuses on eliminating waste at every available opportunity.

-This method is used to create a timely and smooth production flow for parts moving in the plant.
+This method can be used by manufacturers like Dyson Corp to create a timely and smooth production flow for parts moving in the plant.